PeterVranken/comFramework/doc/installation.md

 The sample integrations come along with the generated C source code.
 They are mainly meant as instructive sample code.
-An installation of tools is not required if this suffices, if there's no need or intention to alter the sample code and re-compile it.
+An installation of tools is not required if this suffices, if there's no need or intention to alter the sample code and re-compile it:

-The Arduino sample comes along with source code and the compiled executable; you can immediately upload it to your Arduino Mega 2560 board and see how it behaves.
-An installation of Arduino 1.8.19 is required.
+The Arduino sample integrations comes along with source code and the compiled executable; you can immediately upload it to your Arduino Mega 2560 board and see how it behaves.
+An installation of Arduino 1.8.19 is required for this.

-If the Windows examples should be needed as running applications for further investigation or debugging then GCC needs to be installed.
+If the Windows sample integrations should be needed as running applications for further investigation or debugging then GCC needs to be installed.
 32 and 64 Bit versions are supported but only a few versions of GCC have been tested; see [whichCCompilerToUse.html](https://petervranken.github.io/comFramework/canInterface/sampleIntegrations/winTestMT/whichCCompilerToUse.html) for details.
-The file can be found locally as *comFramework/canInterface/sampleIntegrations/winTestMT/whichCCompilerToUse.html*.
+The same file can be found locally as *comFramework/canInterface/sampleIntegrations/winTestMT/whichCCompilerToUse.html*.

 All C compilation and related operations is controlled from makefiles,